thaocad/PRS-on-SPARK/README.md

   --check_ref           Adding this option tells the script to theck reference
                         allele when determining genoypte calls.
 Default is not checking
-  --app_name APP_NAME   Give your spark application a name.
-Default is PRS.

   --sample_file SAMPLE_FILE
                         path and name of the file that contain the sample labels.
 It is assumed that the sample labels are already in the same order as in the genotype file.
   --sample_delim SAMPLE_DELIM
                         Delimiter of the sample file.
-Default is comma --sample_file_ID SAMPLE_FILE_ID [SAMPLE_FILE_ID ...]
+Default is comma

-                        Specify which columns in the sample file are used as labels.
-Can use one integer to specify one column, or multiple integers to specify multiple columns.
-Default is the first column --sample_file_skip SAMPLE_SKIP
-                        Specify how many lines to skip in the sample file, i.e. which row do the labels start.
-Default is 1, which assumes that the sample files has column names and the labels start on the second line --no_maf              By default, the pipeline calculated the allele frequency in the genotype population.
+  --no_maf              By default, the pipeline calculated the allele
+                        frequency in the genotype population.
 Use this flag to tell the script NOT to calculate MAF in the provided